ashishsober/Master-detail-with-ANG2/README.md

 * [Important Link](https://github.com/angular/material2)

-* After install add all the modules in system.config.js file in the map section shown below

-        map: {
-              // our app is within the app folder
-               app: 'app',
-              '@angular2-material/core': 'npm:@angular2-material/core/core.umd.js',
-          }

-and import all the modules in the app.module.ts file,do not apply forRoot() method, if you do the refactoring then we can apply the forRoot() method as i have done.and please add providers also for radio-button and some other modules.
+* Import all the modules in the app.module.ts file,do not apply forRoot() method, if you do the refactoring then we can apply the forRoot() method as i have done.and please add providers also for radio-button and some other modules.

 * for Grid system using Bootstrap layout